Pope Pius X: Catechism of Saint Pius X

-In 1905, Pius X in his letter Acerbo nimis mandated the establishment of the Confraternity of Christian Doctrine (catechism class) in every parish in the world.
+In his 1905 letter Acerbo nimis, Pius X mandated the establishment of the Confraternity of Christian Doctrine (catechism class) in every parish in the world, and he extolled cathetical training as a method of religious teaching.

 The Catechism of Pius X is his realisation of a simple, plain, brief, popular catechism for uniform use throughout the whole world; it was used in the ecclesiastical province of Rome and for some years in other parts of Italy; it was not, however, prescribed for use throughout the universal Church.
+It was issued in 1908 in Italian as Catechismo della dottrina Cristiana, Pubblicato per Ordine del Sommo Pontifice San Pio X. An English translation (Catechism of Saint Pius X) runs to 115 pages.

-The characteristics of Pius X were "simplicity of exposition and depth of content.
+Pope Benedict XVI praised its "simplicity of exposition and depth of content.
 Also because of this, Pius X's catechism might have friends in the future."
-The catechism was extolled as a method of religious teaching in his encyclical Acerbo nimis of April 1905.

-The Catechism of Saint Pius X was issued in 1908 in Italian, as Catechismo della dottrina Cristiana, Pubblicato per Ordine del Sommo Pontifice San Pio X. An English translation runs to more than 115 pages.

-Asked in 2003 whether the almost 100-year-old Catechism of Saint Pius X was still valid, Cardinal Joseph Ratzinger said: "The faith as such is always the same.
+Asked in 2003 whether the almost 100-year-old work was still valid, Cardinal Joseph Ratzinger said: "The faith as such is always the same.
 Hence the Catechism of Saint Pius X always preserves its value.
 Whereas ways of transmitting the contents of the faith can change instead.
 And hence one may wonder whether the Catechism of Saint Pius X can in that sense still be considered valid today."

+The Society of Saint Pius X (SSPX), a canonically irregular, traditionalist fraternity, recommends the Catechism of Saint Pius X over the 1992 Catechism of the Catholic Church.

 Reform of canon law

-Canon law in the Catholic Church varied from region to region with no overall prescriptions.
+Canon law of the Catholic Church varied from region to region with no overall prescriptions.
 On 19 March 1904, Pope Pius X named a commission of cardinals to draft a universal set of laws.
 Two of his successors worked in the commission: Giacomo della Chiesa, who became Pope Benedict XV, and Eugenio Pacelli, who became Pope Pius XII.
-This first Code of Canon Law was promulgated by Benedict XV on 27 May 1917, with an effective date of 19 May 1918, and remained in effect until Advent 1983.
+This first Code of Canon Law was promulgated by Benedict XV on 27 May 1917, with an effective date of 19 May 1918, and remained in effect until Advent 1983, when Pope John Paul II, promulgated the contemporary canon law.